HDFGroup/vol-log-based/DEVELOPER_NOTE.md

 ---
 ## HDF5 Predefined Data Type Initialization (Solved)
 ### Problem Description
   * User VOLs are responsible to define and manage data types.
-Data types are not inhereted from the native VOL.
+Data types are not inherited from the native VOL.
   * [Predefined data types](https://support.hdfgroup.org/HDF5/doc/RM/PredefDTypes.html) (e.g. H5T_STD_*, H5T_NATIVE_*) are datatype managed by the native VOL.
   * In the native VOL, the predefined data types are not defined as constants.
-  * Instead, they are defined as global variables, which are later initialied by the native VOL.
+  * Instead, they are defined as global variables, which are later initialized by the native VOL.
-  * Before their initializetion, they are assigned value of -1 (see H5T.c:341)
+  * Before their initialization, they are assigned value of -1 (see H5T.c:341)
   * Initializing the native VOL will not automatically initialize the predefined data types.
   * They should be initialized by a callback function when the user VOL is initialized (part of file_specific).
   * The HDF5 dispatcher first calls the introspect API of the user VOL to check for existence of the initialization routine.